makersacademy/takeaway-challenge/README.md

 The spec tests don't really use any mocks or doubles, so I know they're not very well written.

-After dead ends on Saturday/Sunday I to go back to the drawing board and ask for some guidance from my mentor at the planning/modelling stage.
+After dead ends on Saturday/Sunday I had to go back to the drawing board and ask for some guidance from my mentor at the planning/modelling stage.

 akeaway Challenge
 ==================